Bernie Parmalee: Oakland Raiders

 He was hired by the Raiders as their new running backs coach on January 25, 2015.
 In Parmalee's first season in Oakland, Latavius Murray made the Pro Bowl, running for 1066 yards — the team's first 1000-yard rusher in five years.
 In Parmalee's second season in Oakland, the Raiders had the league's 6th ranked rushing attack.
 As Jon Gruden took over as head coach of the Raiders after the 2017 season, Parmalee was ousted with most of the Raiders coaching staff.

 Atlanta Falcons

 In 2018, Parmalee was hired to be the running backs coach for the Falcons.
-He coached Ito Smith in his first season where he tallied four running touchdowns, the most rushing touchdowns by a Falcons rookie since 2002.
+He coached Ito Smith in his first season where he tallied four rushing touchdowns, the most rushing touchdowns by a Falcons rookie since 2002.
 After working as an offensive assistant and assistant special teams coach to start the 2019 season, he returned to being the running backs coach on November 4.

 On October 12, 2020, Parmalee was shifted from running backs coach to special teams coordinator, as part of a midseason shakeup of the coaching staff.